sleepyadi/tic-tac-toe/README.md

 ## TODO:
 - add a way to highlight current player
 - possibly make it look a tiny bit better (when i learn some animations.)
+- add a hard difficulty using minimax (when i understand minimax )